This post may contain affiliate or sponsored links. Please read our disclosure policy.

 Chill the Dough

 A big part of the success of this recipe is letting that dough chill.
+(Same goes for our Snickerdoodle Cookies!)
 Not only does it help it hold up better during baking, but it makes the dough much easier to work with when rolling out and cutting up.

 Mixing too long after adding the flour will create a dense, tough cookie.
 Mix until just combined and then turn off the mixer.